-Funding is available to support cultural and creative events or activities that, in the absence of this funding, would be substantially less likely to proceed (due to constrained availability of funding to the applicant as a consequence of COVID-19).
+Funding is available to support cultural and creative projects, events or activities that, in the absence of this funding, would be substantially less likely to proceed (due to constrained availability of funding to the applicant as a consequence of COVID-19).

-The program will fund high quality projects irrespective of scale in all art forms, including cross-art form projects, with the exception of film and television productions and interactive games.
-Film and television productions have access to alternative funding under the \$50 million Temporary Interruption Fund, \$400 million Location Incentive extension and can also seek funding form Screen Australia, the Government's primary agency for Australian screen activity.
+The program will fund high quality projects, events and activities, irrespective of scale, in all art forms, including cross-art form projects, with the exception of film and television productions and interactive games.
+Film and television productions have access to alternative support under the \$50 million Temporary Interruption Fund, \$400 million Location Incentive extension and can also seek funding form Screen Australia, the Government's primary agency for Australian screen activity.
 Eligible projects need to align clearly with the program objectives and assessment criteria.

-Activities must demonstrate that there is a funding need, contribute to job creation, support Australian artists or performers (or their work), provide experiences to audiences, be of a nature that is likely to be popular with Australian audiences, and financial viability.
+Projects, events and activities must demonstrate that there is a funding need, contribute to job creation and skills retention, support Australian artists or performers (or their work), provide experiences to audiences, be of a nature that is likely to be popular with Australian audiences, and be financial viable.